 Dermatology Research and Clinical Trials

 An important measure of the quality and national recognition of a program is the ability to obtain research grant funding from the National Institutes of Health (NIH).
-In both amount of funding and number of grants per Department, we are consistently ranked in the top ten nationally, clearly placing us in the very top echelon.
+In both amount of funding and number of grants per department, the Department of Dermatology consistently ranks in the top 15 nationally for each of the past 26 years.
 Because NIH funding is so intensely competitive, it is very gratifying to obtain such recognition that our skin diseases research and training programs are among the premier efforts in the nation.
 This level of ranking recognizes the unique depth and breadth of our initiatives in advancing dermatologic health for our patients.

 The Department integrates with services provided by the Harrington Discovery Institute, the multi-institutional Clinical & Translational Research Center and the Case Comprehensive Cancer Center grants to enhance clinical research and research training of physicians and scientists.